-So I know Cosmo, Elle, and every other magazine in the world has done this so I thought, “Hey!
+So I know Cosmo, Elle, and every other magazine in the world have done this so I thought, “Hey!
 Why not do one for TEH?”
 I always love finding out what everyone carries with them throughout their day.
 It opens up new insights to their personality, what they deem important, and sometimes I find things that make my life a million times easier.
 While I am like many girls with a bag full of hair ties, pens, and mints there are definitely some herbie influences that I have picked up since I began studying herbalism.
 Hopefully you’ll find some good ideas from my bag and please share what’s in yours!

 Pen and Pad